-The fifth ingredient is flaxseed, one of the best plant sources of healthy omega-3 fatty acids.
+The sixth ingredient is flaxseed, one of the best plant sources of healthy omega-3 fatty acids.
 Provided they’ve first been ground into a meal, flax seeds are also rich in soluble fiber.

 However, flaxseed contains about 19% protein, a factor that must be considered when judging the actual meat content of this dog food.

 From here, the list goes on to include a number of other ingredients.

 But realistically items located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of this Earthborn Holistic product.